QuickDapp/QuickDapp-OLD/docs/logging/index.md

 ---
+icon: container
-order: 90
+order: 81
+expanded: true
 ---

 # Logging

-The backend logging system is built on [bunyan](https://www.npmjs.com/package/bunyan) and is designed for categorised, hierarchical logging with log thresholds.
+The QuickDapp backend has built-in console logging via [bunyan](https://www.npmjs.com/package/bunyan) and is designed for categorised, hierarchical logging with log thresholds.

 Each log treshold has a corresponding method with the same name available on a logger instance.
 The possible log thresholds are: